 Weston Martinez: We should only change the name if it’s done through a constitutional amendment.
 I do not care what the new name is as long as it accurately reflects the mission of the agency.
 Transparency and good government dictate that government agencies’ names should accurately reflect the mission of the agency.
 If we make the change constitutionally, the voters of Texas would be a part of the change and get educated on the fact that there is an energy regulatory agency in Texas — which is sorely needed.

 Lon Burnam: The Railroad Commission should be renamed the Texas Energy Commission.
 It’s mission should be clarified such that there is no question that this is the agency in state government responsible for developing a comprehensive energy plan.

-Click HERE to Read Article From Publisher
+Click HERE to Read the Article from the Publisher